-SAXS data are obtained by illuminating a dilute, typically monodisperse solution of macromolecules with a monochromatic X-ray beam which results in an isotropic 2D scattering pattern.
-The 2D pattern can be azimuthally integrated into 1D scattering profile which represents the scattering intensity I(s) as a function of the scattering vector s = 4πsinθ/λ, where θ is the half of the scattering angle between incoming and diffracted beams, and λ is the X-ray wavelength.
-The “background” scattering from the pure solvent is independently measured and subtracted from the solution scattering.
-From the background-subtracted scattering profile, one can estimate structural characteristics of the scattering particle: radius of gyration (Rg), maximum intraparticle distance (Dmax), pair-distance distribution function (p(r)), molecular weight (MW).
-Given these parameters, it is possible to reconstruct the overall shape ab initio or obtain a hybrid model employing structural information from the high-resolution methods.
+The SAXS data are obtained by illuminating a dilute, typically monodisperse solution of macromolecules with a monochromatic X-ray beam which results in an isotropic two-dimensional (2D) scattering pattern.
+The latter is azimuthally integrated into a 1D scattering profile which represents the scattering intensity I(s) as a function of the scattering vector s = 4πsinθ/λ, where θ is the half of the angle between incoming and diffracted beams, and λ is the X-ray wavelength.
+The “background” scattering from the pure solvent is independently measured and subtracted from that of the solution.
+From the background-subtracted scattering profile, one can directly evaluate structural characteristics of the scattering particle: radius of gyration (Rg), maximum intraparticle distance (Dmax), pair-distance distribution function (p(r)), molecular weight (MW).
+It is further possible to reconstruct the overall shape ab initio or obtain a hybrid model employing structural information from the high-resolution methods.